Just like me

 - You introduce Just Like Me in your classroom lessons (or at an assembly) using our resources (the children take home some information for mum and dad).

-- We’re approaching the start date – every child gets a receipt book to Raise Resources so they can get started on their fundraising activities.
+- We’re approaching the start date – every child gets a receipt book to Raise Funds so they can get started on their fundraising activities.

 Let’s ‘kick off’ the program

 It’s start date – you kick off Just Like Me (typically at a school assembly).

 Your school kids now Raise Resources from friends and family members for approximately 1 month (we suggest at least 4 weeks – but you can determine the time).

 After Raising Resources is finished, the children bring all their receipt books and donations to school (where they are collected – ready for INA to receive).

 Next comes Challenge Day